mateusabelli/flamenco/web/project-website/content/development/gsoc/_index.md

 information yourself.
 This will greatly increase your chance of acceptance.** So congratulations, you found this page!
 That's a good start.

+As an extension of the above: **do not use ChatGPT or other AI**.
+This goes for writing your proposal, the communication in the chat, as well as writing code yourself.
+If your English is not that good and you feel insecure about that, don't worry.
+For most of the team, English is not their first language.
+Your mentor will want to communicate with _you_ though, and not with some AI.
+Also the copyright status of AI-generated code is dubious, and you may not have permission to share the code and claim that you wrote it.
+As such, AI-generated code cannot be accepted.

 Another way to increase your chances: **don't over-sell your skills**.
 Using Flamenco once or twice is not enough to say you "*know Flamenco*".
 If you don't know all of the programming languages and techniques used in the project, that